Kabila (actor)

 Nazrul Islam Shamim (popularly known as Kabila) is a Bangladeshi film actor.
 He won Bangladesh National Film Award for Best Performance in a Negative Role for the film Ondhokar (2003).
+He is the current executive member of the Bangladesh Film Artistes Association, the organisation of local film artists.

+Career

 As an actor with both comedy and negative roles, his career has given many hit films.
 Some of his notable films as a villain include Shopner Prithibi, Ondhokar, Ma Boro Na Bou Boro, Rongin Rongbaz, Khuni Chairman, Bap Boro Na Sosur Boro, Shamir Shongshar, Ek Takar Bou, Trash, Khuner Bodla, Bidrohi Salauddin, Ke Amar Baba, and Dushtu Meye Misti Chele.
 Some of his best comedy performances are Amar Shopno, Mayer Chokh, Preme Porechi, and Bolbo Kotha Bashor Ghore.